 4. Image and Speech Recognition

-Image and speech recognition are another two areas that extensively use data science.
-For example, when we upload a photo on Facebook, we start getting tag suggestions, which is possible due to the image recognition feature that Facebook offers.
-We use speech recognition in our daily lives as well by using our smartphones featuring smart assistants like Siri and Google.
-Following the trend, voice-supported speakers and TVs are also being introduced in the market.
+Image and speech recognition are another two areas extensively using data science.
+For example, when we upload a photo on Facebook, we get tag suggestions, which is possible due to the image recognition feature that Facebook offers.

 6. Airline Route Planning

 With data science, an airline can optimize its operations in many ways and thus offer a hassle-free experience to its customers.
 Presently, it can: